Smilo-platform/SmiloIcon/README.md

-# SmiloIcon
+# DiduxIcon
 ## Identicons

 [Live Example](http://requirebin.com/?gist=64341df46d79cc72567417c022e9d0ee)

 Say goodbye to boring blocky identicons that look like they came out of the 70s, and replace them with colorful collages that more likely came out of the 80's.
-Colors are inspired on the Smilo website, logo and more.
+Colors are inspired on the Didux website, logo and more.

 ![example](./example.png)

 ## Installation

 ```
-npm install smiloicon -S
+npm install diduxicon -S
 ```

 ## Usage